-Vaccine decision for children as young as 5 expected next week
+Vaccine decision for children as young as five expected next week

 One MHRA insider said the regulator was reluctant to commit to a date, but acknowledged that the rolling assessment had been accelerated.
 Another source close to the review said it was “moving at pace”.

-A member of the Joint Committee on Vaccination and Immunisation (JCVI), which will have any final say in recommending the use of vaccines among five to 11-year-olds, said “we won’t hang around” when the MHRA announces its decision.
+A member of the JCVI, which will have any final say in recommending the use of vaccines among five to 11-year-olds, said “we won’t hang around” when the MHRA announces its decision.

-The watchdog is already reviewing data on the risk posed by Covid to over-5s with asthma and deliberating whether this particular group should be prioritised as part of any vaccine rollout for young children.
+The watchdog is already reviewing data on the risk posed by Covid to over-fives with asthma and deliberating whether this particular group should be prioritised as part of any vaccine rollout for young children.

 “I do think that public opinion is shifting about vaccination of younger children which could widen our discussions,” said the JCVI member.